JustWhit3/SAFD-algorithm/README.md

 - [Download, compile and run](https://github.com/JustWhit3/SAFD-algorithm/tree/main/doc/download_and_run.md): contains documentation about how to download, compile and run the program as well as a complete list of prerequisites.
 - [Algorithm explanation and physical background](https://github.com/JustWhit3/SAFD-algorithm/tree/main/doc/algorithm_explanation.md): contains information about the mathematical and physical explanation related to the coefficients computation and a detailed description of the used algorithm.
+- [Credits](https://github.com/JustWhit3/SAFD-algorithm/tree/main/doc/CREDITS.md): contains a list of all the people who contributed to this project.

 ## How to use